Pycord-Development/pycord/docs/guide/index.md

 - How to solve `NameError` or `SyntaxError` exceptions.
 - How to read and understand tracebacks.

-This list **doesn't** fully cover everything you should know before using Pycord, We would suggest you atleast know these before atempting to make a bot in Pycord.
+This list **doesn't** fully cover everything you should know before using Pycord, We would suggest you at least know these before attempting to make a bot in Pycord.

 ## Guide List